ballerina-platform/ballerina-lang/docs/specification/exceptions.md

 }
 ```
-If any exception occurs while execution the first block of statements then the exception will be handled by the block after the `catch`.
+If any exception occurs while executing the first block of statements, the exception is handled by the block after the `catch`.

-> NOTE: Ballerina currently does not have a `finally` concept but we will likely add it.

 # The `throw` Statement